 Anyone looking into starting a business or any endeavor that will consume time, resources, etc needs a business plan.
 If you are serious about business, taking planning seriously is critical to your success.

-A start-up business plan also entails the amount of money needed to get the business off the ground, and amount that will get the business through initial growth phase.
+A start-up business plan also entails the amount of money needed to get the business off the ground, and the amount that will get the business through the initial growth phase.

 Not all business plans are for startups.
-Existing businesses needs business plans to:
+Existing businesses need business plans to: